 The pair dance together across the stage.
 The male character wears a mask, the female is made up, but without a mask.
 I wondered whether this is a left over of a time when only women danced.
 The male falls to the ground: asleep?
 The female keeps dancing.
 Eventually the male rises, and the performance ends with them coming together to embrace (photo above).

-There was a claim that the movements in the kinnara dance were influenced by the movements of Burmese puppets.
+There was a claim that the movements in the kinnara dance recreate the movements of Burmese puppets.
 It could be, but to my untrained it seemed like a long shot.
 The puppets were elaborately dressed, but the stories were simple gags.
 The puppet in this photo is Zaw Gyi, a magical figure who loves to spend his time alone, but when needed can use his magic to do anything he wishes.
 Not only is he a powerful figure, the fact that his movements can be very complicated means that the person who manipulates Zaw Gyi is one of the master puppeteers.

 The puppet show was accompanied by music.
 The musicians had a separate stage next to the main stage.
 I walked up there to take a look at the instruments.
 There were several kinds of percussion instruments and a flute.
 But the one which looked most elaborate is shown in the photo above.
 I learnt later that it is called Kyee-naung Waing.
 Interestingly no stringed instrument was used.